danfergo/danfergo.github.io/source/_posts/gelsight-simulation.md

 {% embed_figure image:pad texture_augmented.jpg 'On the top row, four of the twelve textures created to perturb the captured virtual depth-maps, to address the *Sim2Real* gap.
 On the bottom row, corresponding augmented samples fed to the Neural Netwo rk during training, after perturbing the depth-map  with the randomly distorted texture, generating the RGB tactile sample using the proposed method, and applying a random augmentation transformation.' %}

 {% embed_figure youtube tr6orOcGic0 'This work has been published at RA-L and ICRA 2021[^1].
-Checkout our presentation at the conference.'%}
+Checkout our presentation at the ICRA conference.'%}

 ## References